 1. To develop ideas.

-2. To master techniques: drawing; painting; sculpture; textiles; digital media; collage; print.
+2. To master techniques: drawing and sketching; painting; sculpture; textiles; digital media; collage; print.

 3. To take inspiration from ‘the greats’ (classic, modern and multi-cultural).